Dani Harmer: Career

 Harmer returned to the role of Tracy Beaker in early 2010 in the 13-episode BBC series Tracy Beaker Returns, in which her character had developed into a care worker and had written an autobiography about what life is like for children in care.
 Three series aired of Tracy Beaker Returns.
 It concluded on 23 March 2012, due to Harmer deciding to quit her role as Tracy.
 A spin-off was created called The Dumping Ground but did not feature her, though she did return for two episodes at the end of series 6.
 She then starred in another TV show called Dani's Castle, a spin-off from Dani's House.
 This aired at the start of 2013 and ended in 2015.

 Harmer was due to star as Jane in Disco Inferno, which was planned to tour across the UK in autumn 2012.
 However, it was announced on 5 September 2012, after an investor pulled out, that the musical had been cancelled.
 Harmer confirmed via her Twitter account on the same day that she would be a contestant on the upcoming tenth series of Strictly Come Dancing.

 She portrayed Janet in the 2013 UK tour of the stage production The Rocky Horror Show.

 In 2018, Harmer joined 26 other celebrities and performed an original Christmas song called Rock With Rudolph, written and produced by Grahame and Jack Corbyn.
 The song was recorded in aid of Great Ormond Street Hospital and was released digitally on independent record label Saga Entertainment on 30 November 2018 under the artist name The Celebs.
 The music video debuted exclusively with The Sun on 29 November 2018, and had its first TV showing on Good Morning Britain on 30 November 2018.
 The song peaked at number two on the iTunes pop chart.

 In 2020, it was announced that Harmer would be reprising the role of Tracy Beaker in the 2021 CBBC series, My Mum Tracy Beaker.
-It follows Tracy as a single mother and is based around her relationship with her 12 year-old daughter Jess (Emma Davies).
+It follows Tracy as a single mother and is based around her relationship with her 10 year-old daughter Jess (Emma Maggie Davies).

+In 2022, Harmer assisted with directing on The Beaker Girls alongside her acting role, going on to make her director debut with a full episode of The Dumping Ground in 2025.

+In September 2025, Harmer was announced to appear in the seventh series of RuPaul's Drag Race UK as a special celebrity guest during a makeover challenge (episode "The Hun Makeover").

 The Dani Harmer Academy is a performing arts academy founded and run by Harmer in Berkshire.
 The academy offers educational classes such as drama, dance and singing, for children and young people.
 Harmer is also an acting coach at the academy.